Comcast brings low-cost broadband to military veterans

 Comcast voluntarily started Internet Essentials in 2011 as part of its commitment to the Federal Communications Commission in order to get its merger with NBC Universal approved.
 Even though the company only agreed to keep the program going for three years, it has continued to offer it beyond its original commitment.
 And it has been extending the reach of the program.

-Last month, Comcast announced it was testing a program to extend the low-cost broadband service to low-income senior citizens in parts of Florida and San Francisco.
+In 2015, Comcast announced it was testing a program to extend the low-cost broadband service to low-income senior citizens in parts of Florida and San Francisco.
+Now the company has expanded the number of overall markets to 12 where it is offering broadband to senior citizens.

 The program was originally designed to help poor families with school-aged children get connected to the Internet by offering a combination of discounted broadband service, low-cost computers, and free training programs to teach people how to use the technology.
 It has since expanded the program to offer the same discounted service, devices and training to individuals living in public housing, senior citizens and now low-income military veterans who are currently receiving federal or state aid.